mobizt/Firebase-ESP-Client/README.md

 ### About FirebaseData object

 `FirebaseData` class used as the application and user data container.
-It used widely in this library to handle everything related to data in the server/client transmission.
+It used widely in this library to handle everything related to data in the server/client data transmission.

 The WiFiClientSecure instance was created in `FirebaseData` object when connecting to server.
 The response payload will store in this object that allows user to acquire and process leter.